lozeone/social_pages/README.md

 - Flickr
 - Snapchat

-Supports themeing the links with FontAwesome icons but FontAwesoome needs to be included in your theme manually.
+Supports themeing the links with FontAwesome icons but that needs to be included in your theme manually.
 This module does not add the FontAwesome library.
+You can still use the other formatters without FA.

 It's a little rough around the edges but it works well for my use cases.